onestardao/WFGY/TensionUniverse/BlackHole/Q034_quantum_classical_crossover.md

 1. It is the canonical node for problems where microscopic quantum dynamics and macroscopic classical observables must be related through open system dynamics and coarse graining.

 2. It provides the main template for using tension between two descriptions of the same system:

    * a microscopic quantum description, and
    * a macroscopic classical description, both coupled to an explicit environment.

-3. It connects to problems in quantum thermodynamics, quantum measurement, macroscopic coherence, and information processing.
+3. It connects to problems in quantum thermodynamics, quantum measurement, macroscopic coherence and information processing.
 Many other nodes reuse the tools and observables defined here.

 ### References